mikeraab/docker101/Participant-Guide.md

 <img src=images/029-deploy-wp.png />
 ***

 When the Wordpress Stack is deployed and running.
 Make a note of the host locations for both the Wordpress and Database containers.
 You will need these later when we re-deploy the Stack so the containers can persist their data on the same host for each container.
+You will only need to do this if you have configured mulitiple worker nodes in your OCCS setup.

 <img src=images/030-wp-hosts.png />
 ***